 Myth : Marijuana Can Cure Just About Anything

-We’re understandably biased on this site about the huge potential for cannabis medicines.
+We’re understandably enthusiastic about the huge potential for cannabis medicines.
 However, we find it unsettling to read about it being a panacea – a cure-all.
 Some truly outrageous claims have been made with no scientific evidence to support them.
-While the number of conditions where medicinal cannabis may provide some benefit is staggering, it’s also important to understand the difference between curing a disease and managing its symptoms.
+While the number of conditions where medicinal cannabis may provide some benefit is lengthy, it’s also important to understand the difference between curing a disease and managing its symptoms.

 … while you’re here, check out our article on industrial hemp myths.